Farmers studying outside

 As a first step, 15 Rwandese trainers completed a Training-of-Trainers (ToT) with the newly tailored training materials.
 The ToT consisted of two weeks of in-classroom training and subsequent practical training of farmers within predefined learning groups.
 This way, trainers quickly gained hands-on experience and received input on their teaching.

 The Farmer Business School (FBS) project in Rwanda was implemented by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH in the context of Invest for Jobs on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ) and in partnership with the Agri-business Facility for Africa (ABF).
-ABF was commissioned by the BMZ to support partner institutions to rollout FBS in other regions and value chains.
+ABF was commissioned by BMZ to support partner institutions to rollout FBS in other regions and value chains.

 Project details